 High Bluffs Rock Climbing

 High Bluffs is a fantastic little crag near Lost Rocks.
-The routes became lost in time because the original bolts were overly rusted and poorly positioned, it has since gone through a full rebolting!
+The routes became lost in time because the original bolts were overly rusted and poorly positioned, it has since gone through a full rebolting.
 The rock is very unique, with significant incut holds and cool pockets that make climbing very unique and enjoyable.
 Routes range from 5.8-5.11, the majority being 5.8.
 Most of the routes start on large boulders above the beach, and are safe from even very large waves (careful in winter).
 The position provides quite a thrill.
+The waves, the rock, the views, and the cultural significance all make this place an amazing, powerful, and often magical place to climb.

-The area has just gone through a rebolting with massive 14mmx110mm titanium glue-ins.
+The new bolts are 14mmx110mm titanium glue-ins.
 The rebolting is emphasizing good protection and safe climbing (solid bolts in the most solid rock, good clipping stances, and clean falls).

 Take the Klamath Beach Road exit off of HW 101 and head west.
 After few minutes turn left following signs for High Bluffs Overlook.
 Another 3 minutes later, you'll take your first right onto a dirt road (Coastal Drive), and then an immediate left down past an open gate.